MicahH102/DevCamps_Fantastic_Fries/README.md

 # DevCamps Fantastic Fries

-This repository will be for my website project for the Code Success DevCamp. it is a fictitious restaurant's website
+This repository will be for my website project for the Code Success DevCamp it is a fictitious restaurant's website